-And that should a director be indicted or tried for any of the offences set out in company law legislation, the Board of Directors must investigate the case as soon as possible and, based on the particular situation, decide whether the director should continue in his or her post.
-And that the Board of Directors must provide a reasoned written account of all these events in its Annual Corporate Governance Report.
+And that should a director be indicted or tried for any of the offences set out in company law legislation, the Board of Directors must investigate the case as soon as possible and, based on the particular situation, decide resign from their posts, when circumstances arise which may damage the company's standing and reputation.
+Specifically, directors must be required to report any criminal acts with which they are charged, as well as the whether the director sh ould continue in his or her post .
+And that the Board of Directors must pro ovide a reasoned written accou int of all these events in its Anni ual Corporate Governance Report.
+Complies [X] Complies partially [] Explanation []